 DC Foster Care Agencies: How to Choose the Right One for Your Family

-Here's something CFSA's website doesn't make obvious: you don't get licensed by CFSA.
-You get licensed by one of its contracted private agencies.
-The agency recruits you, trains you, conducts your home study, issues your license, and assigns you a social worker for the duration of your fostering career.
+Here's something CFSA's website doesn't make obvious: CFSA remains the District's central child-welfare authority and ultimate licensing authority, but it does not directly license most traditional foster homes.
+Most family-facing licensing support is handled by one of its contracted private agencies.
+The agency recruits you, trains you, conducts or supports your home study, and assigns you a social worker; CFSA retains the government licensing authority.
 Choosing the wrong one — one with a slow licensing pipeline, high caseloads, or a poor fit for your family type — can cost you months of unnecessary delays and a frustrating experience even after you're placed.

-There are more than 15 licensed agencies operating in the District right now.
+There are more than 15 private contracted agencies participating in the District's system right now.
 They all follow the same DCMR Title 29 regulations and answer to CFSA.
 But internally, they're different organizations with different cultures, different specialties, and different levels of responsiveness.

 How the Contracted Model Works

 CFSA maintains legal custody of children in foster care.
-It sets the policy and runs the Placement Unit that matches children to available homes.
-But the family-facing work — recruitment, TIPS-MAPP training, home studies, licensing, and post-placement support — is contracted out.
+It sets policy and runs the Placement Unit that matches children to available homes.
+But much of the family-facing work — recruitment, TIPS-MAPP training, home-study support, licensing support, and post-placement support — is contracted out.

 The practical consequence: your licensing social worker works for the agency, not the government.
 If they're overloaded, their agency's management is the first point of accountability.
 CFSA can't fix a bottleneck inside an agency the way it can manage its own staff.